mpietruczuk07/cryptography/README.md

 # Cryptography
 This repository contains several cryptographical algorithms I've created during Computer Network Security course at Bialystok University of Technology.
 All algorithms are written in Java and have a GUI implementation created with JavaFX.

-**Basic Cryptography Algorithms** - the implementation of transposition cipher algorithmss like Rail Fence, Columnar Transposition with numeric key and Columnar Transposition with text key.
+**Basic Cryptographic Algorithms** - the implementation of transposition cipher algorithmss like Rail Fence, Columnar Transposition with numeric key and Columnar Transposition with text key.

 **LFSR** - the implementation of stream cipher algorithm based on LFSR generator.
 You can encrypt and decrypt both text messages and diverse types of files.